pikax/swgoh/readme.md

 [changelog](#changelog)

+# INFORMATION *2018-09-16*
+[swgoh][swgoh] is providing an API at [https://swgoh.gg/api/](https://swgoh.gg/api/), I strongly recommend using that, because this library currently is scrapping data from HTML.
+I will probably move this library to use swgoh.gg API, but that will be a breaking change and not backwards compatible because the interface contract will change aka the data return will be different.

 ## Synopsis

 Node library to get information of **swgoh** parsing [swgoh.gg][swgoh], you can get **profile**, **characters**, **guild members**, **ships**, **units** and **mods**.